IN VOICE OVER

-In Audiobooks: Stephen is an Audie Award Winning Narrator who has narrated over 100 novels.
-He won an Audie Award for his work in the non-fiction novel American Moonshot: Douglas Brinkley retells John F. Kennedy's quest to put a man on the moon by the end of the 1960's.
-Other non-fiction novels include like Truth in Our Times: David E. McCraw gives a rare peak inside The New York Times, a love letter to freedom of the press, and a decisive rebuttal of Trump's fake-news slur reliving a series of hard cases; The History of the Future: Blake J Harris tells the true story of how Palmer Luckey's scrappy start-up kick-starts a revolution and sets out to bring VR to the masses, creating Oculus, joining Facebook, and leading a revolution that swept the virtual reality community; American Values: RFK Jr.’s autobiography about growing up a Kennedy that eerily echoes the issues of today; The Flying Tigers: Sam Kleiner uncovers the hidden story of the group of young American men and women who crossed the Pacific before Pearl Harbor to risk their lives defending China.
+In Audiobooks: Stephen has narrated over 250 novels and is an Audie Award Winning Narrator for his work in the non-fiction novel American Moonshot, by Douglas Brinkley John F. Kennedy's quest to put a man on the moon by the end of the 1960's.
+Other non-fiction novels include like Truth in Our Times, by David E. McCraw gives a rare peak inside The New York Times, a love letter to freedom of the press, and a decisive rebuttal of Trump's fake-news slur reliving a series of hard cases; The History of the Future, by Blake J Harris tells the true story of how Palmer Luckey's scrappy start-up kick-starts a revolution and sets out to bring VR to the masses, creating Oculus, joining Facebook, and leading a revolution that swept the virtual reality community; American Values: RFK Jr.’s autobiography about growing up a Kennedy that eerily echoes the issues of today; The Flying Tigers: Sam Kleiner uncovers the hidden story of the group of young American men and women who crossed the Pacific before Pearl Harbor to risk their lives defending China.
 Or fiction stories : A Job You Mostly Won't Know How to Do, by Pete Fromm: The perfect life eludes a young husband Taz when his wife Marnie as dies in childbirth, plummeting the taciturn carpenter headfirst into the new, strange world of fatherhood alone, a landscape of contradictions, of great joy and sorrow; or The Gardner Heist, by Ulrich Boser: Shortly after midnight on March 18, 1990, two men broke into the Isabella Stewart Gardner Museum in Boston and committed the largest art heist in history.

 Stephen Graybill uses a steady professional tone for this audiobook in which ethics in journalism and the law are held to the highest standard ...
 Listeners who follow the battle for a free press in a time when journalists have been called the "enemy of the people" will find themselves engrossed by McCraw's insights and Graybill's confident yet mannered narration."